-Tear Jerker: Snow White And The Seven Dwarfs
+Tear Jerker: Snow White and the Seven Dwarfs

-Technically, the scene isn't completely silent; there's very soft organ music playing in the background, but the effect is still there.
+- After the chase and death of the Queen, the dwarfs return home to find Snow White dead and the soundtrack skips to what seems like complete and total silence for a full minute; after the musical chaos of the previous scene it's the cinematic equivalent of a punch in the gut.
+There's actually very soft organ music playing in the background, but the effect is still there.
 The shots of the Dwarves crying...
 ANY shot of a Disney character crying is pretty saddening, especially Grumpy, who is far in the corner of the room they're in, and begins to cry just as well.

-This doubles as a moment of heart warming as well, but the scene with the huntsman when he hesitates to kill Snow White, you can't help but feel bad for him.
-He didn't want to do it, but he knew it would be his death if he didn't regardless he made her run for it instead.
+- This doubles as a moment of heartwarming as well, but the scene with the Huntsman when he hesitates to kill Snow White, you can't help but feel bad for him.
+He didn't want to do it, but he knew it would be his death if he didn't.
+Regardless he made her run for it instead.

-The most Tear Jerking thing about this movie is not actually a part of the story.
+- The most Tear Jerking/Heartwarming thing about this movie is not actually a part of the story.
 In Don Bluth's guide to animation, Bluth himself, former Disney employee, described the point during production where Disney ran out of money halfway through the film.
 With no way to finish, he had to go to the bank and beg for another loan in front of a board of executives.
 As an aid, he brought along fragments of the half finished film, fragments which astounded the entire board.
 When finished, the Head Executive got to his feet and made what, for a business man at that time especially, constitutes a tremendous leap of faith into the complete unknown:

 "Gentlemen, in fifty years time, nobody will remember the names of any of the people in this room.
 But they will remember the name Walt Disney.
 I'm in."